Teachers of Students who are DeafBlind in Texas

 During the IEP/IFSP process, TDBs collaborate with other professionals by:

-- serving as part of a group of qualified professionals to determine if a child meets federal and state eligibility for DeafBlindness
+serving as part of a group of qualified professionals to determine if a child meets federal and state eligibility for deafblind

-- providing guidance in the use of appropriate evaluation tools for students with DeafBlindness, including administration of the FVE/LMA, O&M and ECC evaluations
+providing guidance in the use of appropriate evaluation tools for students who are deafblind, including administration of the FVE/LMA, O&M, Communication Evaluation and ECC evaluations

-- participating in functional behavioral assessments to help the team understand the impact of DeafBlindness on behavior; observing behaviors to determine communicative intent in order to plan interventions
+participating in functional behavioral assessments to help the team understand the impact of being deafblind on behavior; observing behaviors to determine communicative intent in order to plan interventions

-- explaining and analyzing evaluation results as they relate to DeafBlindness
+explaining and analyzing evaluation results as they relate to deafblind education

-- providing resources specific to DeafBlindness to support the use of mobility techniques and devices
+providing resources specific to students who are deafblind to support the use of mobility techniques and devices

-Students with DeafBlindness require unique content and teaching methodologies.
+Students who are deafblind require unique content and teaching methodologies.
 TDBs may take the lead in a diagnostic role to support effective learning environments.
 This may include development of conceptual learning, tactile skills, auditory skills, and attachment and bonding.

 TDBs may provide direct instruction to students at all ages and developmental levels.
-Services may be provided in the home, at an early intervention program, or in the community.
+Services may be provided in the home, in an school setting, at an early intervention program, or in the community.

 Supporting Educational Teams